-The classes at Maine Coast Semester are all taught at the Honors or AP level and are designed to boost your academic achievement to the next level.
+LOCATION The rugged coast of Maine is a legendary source of inspiration.
+Our 400-acre campus provides you with many ecological zones to study and serves as a launchpad for you to explore the forests, rivers, shores, and mountains of this unique and beautiful place.
+CLASSES The classes at Maine Coast Semester are all taught at the Honors or AP® level and are designed to boost your academic achievements.
 The curriculum includes weekly science field labs, backcountry expeditions, and entire classes you could never find at home.
 While books offer windows into new worlds, so do boots and binoculars, journals and journeys.
 You will learn to read the natural landscape, connect the dots between human and natural systems, and use that learning to engage in the local and global issues that matter most.
+EXPERIENCES You will be challenged and supported as you master outdoor living skills, learn to live communally in a woodheated cabin, and hike and paddle the forests and waters of Maine.
+You will work on a farm, become proficient in taking care of the natural and built environments around you, and channel your discoveries from these experiences into a human ecology capstone project.